jaspector

 Howard County requires a zoning permit prior to the erection, construction, reconstruction, alteration, repair, or conversion of any nonfarm building or structure in a zoned area of unincorporated Howard County.
 A Conditional Use Permit is separately required for conditional uses identified in the Zoning Regulations.

-Typical processing time is Contact the Planning and Zoning office at (308) 754-9121 for processing time estimates..
+Building permit processing times in unincorporated Howard County, NE typically run Contact the Planning and Zoning office at (308) 754-9121 for processing time estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Howard County, NE.
 The following work is generally exempt: Buildings used for agricultural purposes on a farmstead of 20+ acres producing $1,000+/year in farm products (Neb.
 Rev. Stat. § 23-114.03); Work that does not involve the erection, construction, reconstruction, alteration, repair, or conversion of a structure (confirm with Planning and Zoning).
 Note: Exempt from zoning permit does not exempt a project from state-level requirements including Nebraska State Electrical Division inspections, Nebraska DWEE on-site wastewater permits, or NDEE stormwater NOI for disturbances of 1+ acres.
 Contact the Planning and Zoning Administrator at (308) 754-9121 to confirm whether a specific project requires a permit before commencing work.
+When in doubt, confirm with the local building department before starting work.